Mechanics Lien & Notice FAQs

 Florida Preliminary Notice FAQs

-Parties required to send the preliminary notice must send it within the earlier of a) 45 days from first furnishing services or materials, b) 45 days from when work begins on making specialty materials, or c) 45 days before owner’s final payment to prime contractor.
+Parties required to send the notice to owner must send it within the earlier of 1) 45 days from first furnishing services or materials, 2) 45 days from when work begins on making specialty materials, or 3) before owner’s final payment to prime contractor.

-The preliminary notice should be sent by certified mail, personal service, or overnight delivery.
+The notice to owner should be sent by registered, Global Express Guaranteed, or certified mail, with postage prepaid.

-The preliminary notice must be served on the owner, and all other parties “up the chain” from the party providing the notice.
+The notice to owner must be served on the owner, and all other parties “up the chain” from the party providing the notice.

-The Preliminary Notice is considered delivered at the time of mailing only if the notice is sent within 40 days of first furnishing labor or materials, otherwise, the notice is considered served on the date of receipt.
+The notice to owner is considered delivered at the time of mailing only if the notice is sent within 40 days of first furnishing labor or materials, otherwise, the notice is considered served on the date of receipt.